tinymce/tinymce-docs/quick-start.md

 title: Quick Start
 ---

-This Quick Start will help you download and install TinyMCE using the CDN (the easiest and quickest way to get a TinyMCE instance up and running).
+This Quick Start will help you download and install TinyMCE using the CDN (the easiest and quickest way to get up and running).

-If you're familiar with this step move on to the [Developer Guide](../developer-guide/), which will help you [install*](../developer-guide/install/), [configure](../developer-guide/configure/) and [customize](../developer-guide/customize/) your editor instance/s.
-You'll also find information on [Plugin & Toolbar/Menu Control](../developer-guide/customize/plugins/) options.
+If you're familiar with this step move on to the [Developer Guide](../developer-guide) where you'll find additional [installation options](../developer-guide/install/), a [Configuration Quick Start](../developer-guide/configuration-quick-start/), the advanced [Configuration Reference](../developer-guide/configuration-reference/) and [Plugin & Toolbar/Menu Control](../developer-guide/customize/plugins/) options.

-`*` The [install](../developer-guide/install/) section of the [Developer Guide](../developer-guide/) can help you if you'd rather install using package manager, SDK, jQuery and custom options.